-The same applies to food photography where all of it is details.
-As with the full frame camera body this lens is very expensive.
-Fortunately Canon has more options for the 50mm lens.
+The same applies to food photography where it is all details.
+As with the full frame camera body, this lens is very expensive.
+Fortunately, Canon has more options for the 50mm lens.

-Canon EF 50mm 1.4 is the best bang for you buck.
-Solid lens with still a lot of aperture and almost the same creamy texture.
-It was the first lens I bought for my Canon 5D mark II.
+Canon EF 50mm 1.4 is the best bang for your buck.
+A solid lens with still a lot of aperture and almost the same creamy texture.
+It was the first lens I bought for my Canon 5D Mark II.

 It is lighter in weight and faster than the Canon 50mm 1.2.
 So you can’t go wrong with this lens and far more sturdy than the Canon EF 50mm 1.8 the cheapest in the range but also a great lens.

 Adobe Lightroom Creative Cloud – When to use which application?
 I use Lightroom to first develop an image and perform my creative actions on the developed in Photoshop.

 Lightroom gives me the opportunity to process my images really fast and to replicate these actions to images that were shot in the same conditions.
 I can be very accurate to adjust settings.
 You can purchase Adobe Lightroom together with Adobe Photoshop here for a bargain price of about $12,-.

 Adobe Photoshop Creative Cloud – To edit my photographs I use both Adobe Photoshop and Adobe Lightroom.
 Photoshop to create thumbnails for my video, Pinterest large images with text, to remove small blemishes or when I have to layer images.